0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 # Intro To Glittery
 TODO
 ## Blog Service
-Glittery provides a blogging service that help make your own blog in simple yet powerfull way.
-It gives you the ability to write posts and custom pages such as `About Me` and `Search` pages using [Handlebars templates](https://handlebarsjs.com/), with needing to write a single line of code.
+Glittery provides a blogging service that helps you make your own blog in simple yet powerfull way.
+It gives you the ability to write posts and custom pages such as `About Me` and `Search` pages using [Handlebars templates](https://handlebarsjs.com/), with out writing a single line of code.

 Glittery let its users write thier posts in [CommonMark](http://commonmark.org/) and convert these posts to HTML files, it also give its users the ability to customize each posts using